Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 }
 ```

-In the code above we have our contract which is called GymnaseumService, in the contract we defined two struct types: Hire and Service.
+In the code above we have our contract which is called `GymnasiumService`, in the contract we defined two struct types: Hire and Service.

 The Hire struct has two properties: hirer, which is an Ethereum address, and timestamp, which is a Unix timestamp indicating when the hiring occurred.
-This struct is used to keep track of users who have hired services from the GymnaseumService contract.
+This struct is used to keep track of users who have hired services from the GymnasiumService contract.

 The Service struct has several properties, including:

-address: which stores a users address (an Ethereum address that is payable).
+1. address: which stores a users address (an Ethereum address that is payable).
-name: this has a string data type and it takes the name of the service.
+2. name: this has a string data type and it takes the name of the service.
-image: this has a string data type and it takes the image associated with the service.
+3. image: this has a string data type and it takes the image associated with the service.
-description: this has a string data type and it takes the description of the service.
+4. description: this has a string data type and it takes the description of the service.
-location: this has a string data type and it takes the location of the service.
+5. location: this has a string data type and it takes the location of the service.
-contact: this has a string data type and it takes the contact information for the service.
+6. contact: this has a string data type and it takes the contact information for the service.
-rate: an unsigned integer that represents the hourly rate for the service.
+7. rate: an unsigned integer that represents the hourly rate for the service.
-hiresLength: an unsigned integer that represents the number of times the service has been hired.
+8. hiresLength: an unsigned integer that represents the number of times the service has been hired.

-Lastly we have a mapping of unsigned integers to Hire struct, which will be used to keep track of who has hired the service and when.
+Lastly, we have a mapping of unsigned integers to Hire struct, which will be used to keep track of who has hired the service and when.

 ```js
 uint internal servicesLength = 0;